 Applicants for admission to the Carver College of Medicine must have a bachelor's degree, or they must be enrolled in a bachelor's degree program with the expectation of receiving their degree before enrolling in the Carver College of Medicine.
 Applicants must have earned college credit in the following courses.

-Mathematics: an advanced college mathematics course or a statistics course.
+- Mathematics: one advanced mathematics course or a statistics course.

 Applicants should have taken the required science courses for a grade rather than electing pass/fail grading.